The Kali Ghat Temple: Where Time Bows to Mahakali

 The Kali Ghat Temple is believed to be the sacred site where the toes of Devi Sati’s right foot fell.

-This story beautifully weaves together themes of grief, destruction, and rebirth.
+This story beautifully weaves together themes of grief and destruction.

 The power of the temple emerges from the ashes of cosmic tragedy — suggesting that the most profound spiritual forces often arise from pain, loss, and transformation.